OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SelectTimeSeries/SelectTimeSeries.md

 commands that operate on a time series list can use `TSList=SelectedTS`.
 See also the [`DeselectTimeSeries`](../DeselectTimeSeries/DeselectTimeSeries.md) command.

+If `TSList=AllMatchingTSID` is specified, then the `TSID` parameter specifies a pattern to match, for example:

+*   `*` - will match all time series
+*   `A*` - will match:
+    +   all identifiers with alias starting with `A`
+    +   all identifiers with location starting with `A` (including the location type if used by a time series)
+*   `*.*.XXXXX.*.*`:
+    +   all time series with data type `XXXXX`

+The use of a period in the `TSID` pattern triggers comparison of all of the parts.
+If necessary, use an alias for each time series and then match using the alias (be careful if a period is used in the alias).

 ## Command Editor ##

 The command is available in the following TSTool menu: